 A Prelude to Star Wars Fiction

 Throughout my lifetime I’ve perhaps read forty or fifty books based in George Lucas’s Star Wars universe.
-The cannon of literature spanned a few hundred years of fictional history (until the extended canon was jettisoned by Disney executives), with several long-running series planned out by some seminal authors.
+This literary canon spanned a few hundred years of fictional history (until it was jettisoned by Disney executives), with several long-running series planned out by some seminal authors.

 Of these, it was the X-Wing series that I most adored.
-Let me pitch them to you: these books contained exotic planets, hot-headed pilots, exquisitely-detailed dogfights, and plenty of emotional growth and complexity between the characters.
+Let me pitch them to you: these books contained exotic planets, hot-headed pilots, exquisitely detailed space battles, and plenty of emotional growth and complexity between the characters.
 There were lightsabers and aliens, sure, but often these books read just like a straightforward military drama with a space opera coating.

 The Best Novel in the Series